Summary

 Re-selecting models

 The model selection procedure is conducted internally during the calibration process.
-However, it is possible to re-select models by considering other omission rates (since these were calculated during calibration), model complexity (delta AIC) and concave curves.
+However, it is possible to re-select models by considering other omission rates (since these were calculated during calibration), model complexity (delta AIC), and removing or not models with concave responses.

 # See first rows of the summary of calibration results (pROC values)